 According to Murphy however, instead of going to war, Malaysia should focus on rebranding palm oil just like the way Columbia rebranded their coffee into premium coffee.

-For the past month, business news The Edge Malaysia is the most active to write on palm oil, with almost 6,000 news published.
+For the past month, business news The Edge Malaysia was the most active to write on palm oil, with almost 6,000 news published.

 Previously, Tun Mahathir along with Indonesia President Joko Widodo issued a joint letter to the EU to address the ban.
 Furthermore, both countries have threatened to boycott EU products.